 Places a 'More Info' box in the top right-hand corner of the video

 When the video finishes, related video suggestions will be displayed

 Allows you to set a portion of the video to display in the design

 When displaying a design containing a YouTube Video, you may notice setting the autoplay option to On does not have any effect on a mobile or tablet device.

-If your design has a video set to AutoPlay, and the design is being viewed on an Android/iOS smartphone or tablet, AUTOPLAY WILL NOT WORK.
-Instead of the video auto-playing, a play button will appear.
-If someone viewing the design taps the play button, the video will begin playing.
+If your design has a video set to AutoPlay, and the design is being viewed on an Android/iOS smartphone or tablet, you need to ensure your video sound is set to Mute.
+Autoplay on mobile is only allowed with muted sound.
+When the design is displayed, a mute button will appear.
+If someone viewing the design taps the mute button, the video will begin playing sound.